 Let’s say that you have now decided that ecommerce is the right business model for you.
 That’s great!
-Now it’s time for you to make another important decision, deciding what specific niche you want to build your online business around.
+Now it’s time for you to make another important decision, deciding what specific niche you want to build your online business on.

 Your niche is your specialty.
 It’s what sets you apart on the market.
 Your niche falls into a narrow category of products you’ll be selling to target the specific needs of a certain group of people.
 For you to find your identity as a brand or as an online seller in the competitive world of ecommerce, you have to identify the industry and the niche that you want to focus on.